projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Functionality Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus I2C functionality operation allows the AP to determine the details of the functionality provided by the I2C adapter.
+The Greybus I2C functionality operation allows the requestor to determine the details of the functionality provided by the I2C adapter.

 Greybus I2C Functionality Request
 """""""""""""""""""""""""""""""""